 Target market – the two organizations must be focused on the same types of customers.
 There has to be synergy, or it will not work.
 A successful merger results in being able to serve clients better with more offerings from both organizations … value add and deeper market penetration.

-Implementation plan – typically in an M&A, there is some sort of basic strategy surrounding the initial purchase, but once the deal is inked, there is no thorough plan for implementing all the crucial steps that need to happen down to the frontline employee level.
+Implementation plan – typically in a merger or acquisition, there is some sort of basic strategy surrounding the initial purchase, but once the deal is inked, there is no thorough plan for implementing all the crucial steps that need to happen down to the frontline employee level.
 This is a vital part of the M&A endeavor, but surprisingly, the most overlooked.
 The leaders involved in the acquisition go back to work and assume everyone knows exactly what to do and will do it seamlessly, which is normally not the case.
 Every single employee must understand the purpose of the M&A, affiliated goals and priorities, where they fit into the picture, what the new expectations are, and what success looks like at the end.
 When this does not happen, you are doomed to fail.

 Leadership involvement – another mistake companies make is thinking the same leaders that got the organization to one level of success will be strong enough to take it to the next level.
 Most often, that is not the case.
 As a business owner/leader, you must understand where your other leaders/managers are in their professional development.
 Leverage assessments like DISC, performance reviews, and leadership evaluations that measure their leadership experience and potential.
 The worst thing that can happen after an M&A transaction is putting the wrong leaders in place to execute it.
 It will end in disaster and here’s why.
 The M&A is bigger than they may be able to handle.
 They cannot keep up and meet the new expectations.
 Their confidence goes down.
 When that happens, they panic.
 Their stress levels go up and affects their subordinates negatively.
 The employees get irritated, eventually lose faith, and leave the company taking all of the continuity with them.
 Put the right leaders in place, ensure they listen to, communicate with, and engage all the members of the team on a regular basis.
 Build buy-in and excitement, show them the way, and provide all the necessary resources and support they need throughout the entire merger and implementation process.
 When that happens, EVERYONE WINS!

 Culture – this is the MOST IMPORTANT aspect of a successful M&A. You are taking two different organizations with their own history, culture, values, norms, experiences, successes, processes, performance measurements, etc, and blending them together as one cohesive unit.
 Easy right?
 Absolutely not!
 This is hard … extremely hard.
-This ONE thing will cause the M&A to derail faster than anything else.
+This ONE thing will cause the merger or acquisition to derail faster than anything else.
 Hire experts to help in this process, because once the M&A is complete, the team dynamics start over again.
 If you do not usher the teams through the Forming, Storming, Norming, and Performing stages in an effective manner with proper Change Management techniques (Gleicher’s Formula or Kotter’s Change Process) people will go back to their “old ways or comfort zones” and the vision of the M&A may never be realized.
 Culture is about PEOPLE and negotiating change in a manner where they feel valued and excited about a brighter future.

 Accountability – if there is never follow through on something, people will think it is not important.
 Be disciplined to the plan.
 Establish goals/milestones of success along the way so everyone understands where they are in the process, how well things are/are not progressing, and what needs to happen next.
 Keep people focused on the end state, not the “daily noise.”
 When going through significant change, you must communicate more frequently at every level of the organization, especially the frontlines.
 The more people know you care, the more comfortable they will be at implementing change.
 Adopt the style of Abraham Lincoln – Managing by Walking Around.
 People are dynamic.
 They need to be heard, felt, and understood.
 Expect people will have questions and concerns.
 Flush those out, be direct when addressing them, and do not allow too much time to go by in the process.